zfcampus/apigility-documentation/content-validation/validating.md

 }
 ```

-As you can see, each failed validator will return an appropriate error message that can be used to
-identify each field that did not pass validation, and a message from each validator.

-Sometimes, you may want a more specific message for a validator, these can be added through options
+The `validation_messages` object contains a property for each field that failed validation.
+Each
+invalid field then contains an entry for each validator, containing one or more validation error
+messages.

+You may customize the message returned for each validator via the `message` option for the
-for the validator:
+validator:

 ![content-validation-validating-special-validator-message](/asset/apigility-documentation/img/content-validation-validating-special-validator-message.jpg)

+When you provide a message in this way, this will be the only error message returned by the
+validator on validation failure.

-Which would result in the response including that message in that validator:
+The above would result in the response including that message for that validator:

 ```HTTP
 HTTP/1.1 422 Unprocessable Entity